0010SS/0010ss.github.io/_projects/twostep_project.md

 Our hard work did pay off: TwoStep generated $1130 in revenue at the end of the progam, capturing the attention of a panelist who offered mentorship post-pitch.
 My performance at LaunchX earned me the **Best Developer** and **Most Driven** awards among a cohort of 75, as endorsed by peers and faculty.

-{% include video.liquid loading="eager" path="assets/img/projects/twostep_demo.mp4" title="TwoStep Demo" class="rounded z-depth-1" %}
+{% include video.liquid path="assets/img/projects/twostep_demo.mp4" height=0.75vh controls title="TwoStep Demo"%}
 <div class="caption">
     A walkthrough of <b>TwoStep</b>.
 </div>